 LE MUSÉE DES ARTS FORAINS IS A LIVING MUSEUM

 Unlike other museums, le Musée des Arts Forains is not behind a display cabinet or a cord: all the fairground artifacts are working so children (and not that children) can enjoy them.
 The ticket price includes two rides or games and, believe me, it was not enough for us ; -)

 ONE OF THE MOST BEAUTIFUL FAIRGROUND COLLECTIONS IN THE WORLD

 Jean-Paul Favand is the owner and collector of one of the most beautiful collections of ancient carousels.
-Stage designer, he has created in this museum four different spaces using light, mirrors, music and papier-mâché: la Rue Jardin, the Venetian Saloons, le Théâtre du Merveilleux and le Musée des Arts Forains.
+Stage designer, he has created in this museum four different spaces using light, mirrors, music, and papier-mâché: la Rue Jardin, the Venetian Saloons, le Théâtre du Merveilleux and le Musée des Arts Forains.
 Welcome to another world, a timeless world where elegant carousels, forgotten fair plays and automatons singing opera will bewitch children and adults.
 This has nothing to see with “Mickey Land”, this museum is a superb show!

 THE OLDEST CAROUSEL IN THE WORLD

 The Musée des Arts Forains is also special because it owns the oldest carousel in the world: a carousel formed by velocipedes dating from 1860!
 No need to say that this carousel was THE public’s sensation at that time, a carousel 100% ecological because it works without electricity and only the strength of our legs is necessary.
-This was my chosen ride and I tried hard to follow but the carousel was running so fast that I had to rise my legs up.
-Big fail, I guess, ahahah.
+This was my chosen ride and I tried hard to follow but the carousel was running so fast that I had to raise my legs up.
+Big fail, I guess, haha.